Since version 2026, Flux 3D and Flux PEEC are no longer available.

 AcuSolve

-AcuSolve is based on finite elements method.
-That allows to be strongly linked to other FEA technologies (Finite Element Analysis) to solve fluid-structure complex interactions and multiphysics problems, as with Flux.
+AcuSolve is a CFD generalist solver from Altair.
+Contrary to other CFD tools, AcuSolve is based on finite elements method, which allows it to be strongly linked to other FEA technologies (Finite Element Analysis) to solve fluid-structure complex interactions and multiphysics problems, as Flux for example.

 In the meantime, it is possible now in Flux to export data readable by AcuSolve.